 There are far more terrifying things in hills and woods surrounding Brașov.
 Bears and wolves are a real danger in modern days.
-Even more so during medieval times.
-I can imagine how people came up with tales of shapeshifting demons.
-Trekking the Tâmpa mountain overlooking the city is one of the coolest activities you can partake in.
-There's a giant sign resembling the one in Hollywood that says Brașov.
+And they were even more so during medieval times.
+I can imagine how people came up with tales of shape shifting demons.
+Trekking the Tâmpa mountain, overlooking the city is one of the coolest activities you can partake in.
+There’s a giant sign resembling the one in Hollywood that says Brașov.
 You can climb right up there.
 The view is stunning.
-All those clay roof tiles down below are the historic district.
-Fun fact: 40 merchants were impaled at the top of the mountain by Vlad the Impaler.
-That's what you got for tax evasion back then.
+All those clay roof tiles down below belong to the historic district.
+Fun fact: Vlad the Impaler impaled 40 merchants at the top of the mountain.
+That’s what you got for tax evasion back then.
 There are tunnels beneath the mountain.
-German prisoners of war were held there following World War I. Some people even believe there's a lake INSIDE the mountain, so they couldn't dig too deep.
+German prisoners of war were held there following World War I. Some people even believe there’s a lake INSIDE the mountain, so they couldn’t dig too deep.
 This place is more mysterious than one might think.
-Make sure you don't stay too long.
+Make sure you don’t stay too long.
 The cable cart closes after dusk and getting to the city on your own is risky.
-Remember about the bears, they're no joke.
+Remember about the bears, they’re no joke.

 Brașov’s true charm lies in exploring all the nooks and crannies of the Old Town.
 The Rope Street, one of the narrowest streets in Europe is one of those local peculiarities.
 It used to be a corridor for the firemen, but they changed it into a tourist attraction.
 It recently became an open-air museum/gallery.
 Brașov is not a huge, bustling city with crowds of tourists.
 And that’s a great thing.
 You can relax in cafes and restaurants, or take part in pretty chill nightlife.
 Poiana Brașov is a great getaway just outside of the city.
 It’s mainly a ski resort, but it’s not exactly abandoned during summer either.
 You can enjoy various spa treatments, or spent your time hiking, or work on your horseback riding skills.